- What is the difference between On Demand v. On Time online community screenings?

 If you've followed the steps below and you are still unable to access your screening room, refresh your browser, or clear your cookies and cache.
 Don't hesitate to contact us.
 We are monitoring your event and we'll respond promptly.
 Also, keep in mind that trailers play before the featured film.

-- Join Bullfrog Communities Streaming (or sign in through Facebook or Twitter and skip to step 5).
+- If sign-in is required for your screening, join Bullfrog Communities Streaming (or sign in through Facebook or Twitter and skip to step 5).
+If sign-in is not required, skip to step 5.

 - Click the activation link in the email we send to you.